raft-tech/TANF-app/docs/Technical-Documentation/cypress-integration-tests.md

 Test files are defined as `.feature` files within the `tdrs-frontend/cypress/e2e` directory.
 Feature "areas" can be grouped into a folder.

-Step implementations are defined as `.js` files within the `tdrs-frontend/cypress/e2e` directory.
-A `.feature` file will load any `.js` files in its same directory.
+Step implementations are defined as `.js`.
+The cucumber preprocessor uses the glob pattern `cypress/e2e/*/[filepath].js` to discover the step files at the same level as and within the feature directory so long as the step file has the same name as the `.feature` file.
+The cucumber preprocessor uses the glob pattern `cypress/e2e/common-steps/*.js` to identify it's common step file(s) which are available to all `.feature' files.

 Here's an example feature file